waltonjones/or_methods_authorea/Methods_SciRep_1_500_words__.md

 cOmplete™, Mini, EDTA-free Protease Inhibitor Cocktail (Roche 04693159001)

 ## Immunoblotting
-For all 10% SDS-polyacrylamide gel was used as suggested by BioRad Mini-PROTEAN Tetra Cell Instruction Manual.
+For all protein electrophoresis experiments, 10% SDS-polyacrylamide gel was used as suggested by BioRad Mini-PROTEAN Tetra Cell Instruction Manual.

+For all immunoblotting experiments, anti-GFP (ThermoFisher A-11122) was used.

 ## Immunoprecipitation

 ## Mass spectrometry